davidemoro/collective.editskinswitcher/collective/editskinswitcher/README.txt

 Both are implemented within the tests folder and tested, but neither is used by default.

-For editskinswitcher to be of use it requires an accompanying theme.egg holding the configuration for the default (and edit) skins.
+For the preview of editskinswitcher to be of use it requires an accompanying theme.egg holding the configuration for the default (and edit) skins.
 In order to use preview, it must be turned on within this accompanying theme egg.
 Example code to do this are within the tests folder.

 Instructions for replacing view with preview are given in tests/skins/README.txt